Perfect Сlimate

 Greece is a country blessed with the hospital weather.
 It is perfect for a trip at any time of the year.
 The seasons are well-defined.
 There are differences between temperatures in the northern region and the southern Greek islands.
 In general summers in Greece are long and hot, winters are short and mild.
 Everybody knows about the positive impact of warm, sunny weather on an individual's mental and physical health.
-So if you live in a cold country with the most rainfall in the world, Greece will be a perfect country to move to.
+If you live in a cold, rainy country, Greece could be the perfect place for a fresh start.

 Do you want to get a residence permit in Greece?